 However, the drying doesn’t stop there.
 It continues into the second stage, the “browning” stage.

 This stage focuses on increasing the flavor of the bean.
 The focus is to reduce sugars and start a chemical reaction within the bean to get different flavors.
 The flavor and aroma you love come out during the browning stage.

 Lastly, there’s the roasting stage.
 As the name would imply, this stage focuses on creating an exothermic reaction with heat.
 The heat will cause dry beans to crack and add the flavor to the cup of coffee you’re looking for.

 There are several different roasts of coffee, and knowing them is the key to unlocking your coffee’s true flavor potential.

 Every coffee bean will fall into one of these four coffee roast categories.
 Use that as your guide on how to properly prepare the roast.

-For dark roasts, you can expect a cup of coffee that will contain far less acidity, as it has been removed from the bean during a high drying stage.
-These give off a slightly “burnt” flavor that coffee drinkers either love or hate.
+For dark roasts, you can expect a cup of coffee containing far less acidity, as it has been removed from the bean during a high drying stage.
+These give off a slightly “burnt” flavor that coffee drinkers love or hate.

 Coffee blends such as European, Espresso, French, Continental, and Italian all fall under the dark roast category.